 I am currently a Postdoctoral Research Fellow under the supervision of Paul Guyer in Philosophy at Brown University.
 My research is funded by Social Sciences and Humanities Research Council of Canada.
-I completed my doctoral studies in Philosophy at the University of Alberta.
-My main areas of research are 17th and 18th century philosophy and aesthetics.
+I completed my doctoral studies in Philosophy at the University of Alberta last year.
+My areas of specialization are Kant’s philosophy, early modern philosophy, and aesthetics.

 There are two recent projects I am engaged in, both of which address cross-disciplinary issues.
 Here are brief descriptions of each project:

 Historical and Contemporary Approaches to Imaginative Resistance

 The first project, which is funded by Social Sciences & Humanities Research Council, concerns the relationship between two different value judgments, aesthetic and moral judgments.
 My objective is to develop a better understanding of the bearing of ethical and aesthetic evaluations of artworks on one another through an examination of historical and contemporary approaches to the phenomenon of imaginative resistance.
 In a cross-disciplinary project drawing on the implications of recent psychological research, I aim to provide an explanation of the phenomenon of imaginative resistance by bringing to the table a novel approach to the issue, one that places central importance on the constitutive effect of the emotion of disgust in both moral and aesthetic evaluations.
 I have presented a paper where I criticize some of the recent trends in imaginative resistance research and put forward a positive account at the Canadian Philosophical Association Annual Congress in May 2016 in Toronto.
-The paper is titled “Out of Mind, Out of Sight,” at the APA Pacific Division Meeting in San Diego in 2018.
+I will also present this paper, “Out of Mind, Out of Sight,” at the APA Pacific Division Meeting in San Diego in 2018.

 Art as a Social Kind